vperin/starter-hugo-research-group/content/authors/molliegaines/_index.md

 ---
 # Display name
-title: Vini Perin
+title: Mollie Gaines

 # Username (this should match the folder name)
 authors:
-- viniperin
+- molliegaines

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Ph.D.
-Student
+role: Professor of Artificial Intelligence

 # Organizations/Affiliations
 organizations:
-- name: North Carolina State University
+- name: Stanford University
   url: ""

 # Short bio (displayed in user profile at end of posts)